Shiyun-W/Disruption-indicators/README.md

 ## Content
 ### disruption indicators
-This document includes the main source codes for five disruption indicators (three baseline indicators that proposed by previous studies and two new indicators that we proposed)
+This document includes the main source codes for five disruption indicators (three baseline indicators that proposed by previous studies and two new indicators that proposed in our research)

 ### Figures and tables
-This document includes processing and plotting codes for the main figures and tables in our research.
+This document includes data processing and plotting code for the main figures and tables in our paper.

 # References
 Funk, R. J., & Owen-Smith, J. (2017).
 A dynamic network measure of technological change.
 Management Science, 63(3), 791–817. https://doi.org/10.1287/mnsc.2015.2366